- Alina Selby ’14

 I’ve always been interested in how things work and how I can make things more efficient.

-We recommend that four-year students open a bank account at a local bank after arrival in Alliance.
+We recommend that students open a bank account at a local bank after arrival in Alliance.
 During International Student Orientation, time is set aside to open an account.
-You can deposit some money in the form of travelers' checks; additional funds can be wired from overseas soon afterward.
+You can deposit some money in the form of cash and travelers' checks; additional funds can be wired from overseas soon afterward.

 Students are strongly urged to bring traveler's checks and not to carry large amounts of cash.
 However, students can get cash for incidental needs from ATMs (Automated telling machines, money dispensers).
 Most ATM's in the US will accept credit or bank cards with the "PLUS," "Cirrus," "NCE," or "Yankee 24" Logo.